vshn/jira-chat-notifier/README.md

 * `general.ticket_url`: Default URL to link issues to.
 The issue ID will be added to the URL, must end with `/`
 * `general.listen`: IP and port to listen
-* `general.secret`: Secret token which will be added to the incoming webhook URL
+* `general.secret`: Secret token which will be added to the incoming webhook URL.
+  This can also be configured via ENV var `URL_SECRET`.
 * `projects.`: Webhook destination and optionally ticket URL per JIRA project
   * `projects.<PROJECT>[].on_events`: Choose which events trigger this outgoing webhook.
 Supported: `updated`, `created`.
 If not specified, all events are